rohitkjohnedu/my_yade/doc/sphinx/FoamCoupling.rst

     fluidCoupling.setIdList(sphereIDs)
     fluidCoupling.isGaussianInterp = False

 The type of force/velocity interpolation mode has to be set.
-For Gaussian envelope interpolation, the isGaussianInterp (:yref:`isGaussianInterp <FoamCoupling::isGaussianInterp>`) flag has to be set, also  the solver
+For Gaussian envelope interpolation, the :yref:`isGaussianInterp <FoamCoupling::isGaussianInterp>` flag has to be set, also  the solver
 `pimpleFoamYade` must be used.
 The engine is added to the O.engines after the timestepper ::

       O.engines = [